-6 Things to Know About Public Service Loan Forgiveness During the COVID-19 Emergency
+6 Things to Know About Public Service Loan Forgiveness During COVID-19

-Read on to find a brief roundup of what you need to know about how the payment suspension affects Public Service Loan Forgiveness (PSLF) and Temporary Expanded Public Service Loan Forgiveness (TEPSLF).
+Read on to find a brief roundup of what you need to know about how the payment pause affects Public Service Loan Forgiveness (PSLF) and Temporary Expanded Public Service Loan Forgiveness (TEPSLF).

 - have Direct Loans that are not in default, and